Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Experiments

 \paragraph{Comparison with state-of-the-art methods in terms of mAP and model size} We compare the performance of ML-AGCN with current state-of-the-art methods by reporting the mean Average Precision (mAP) as well as the number of model parameters.
 Additionally, similar to~\citep{iml-gcn, ml-gcn}, we report the following evaluation metrics on the MS-COCO dataset, namely, average per-Class Precision (CP), average per-Class Recall (CR), average per-Class F1-score (CF1), average Overall Precision (OP), average overall recall (OR) and average Overall F1-score (OF1).

 Table~\ref{table:coco-result}, \ref{table:vg-results} and \ref{table:voc-results} report the quantitative comparison of the proposed approach with respect to state-of-the-art methods on the MS-COCO, the VG-500, and the VOC datasets, respectively.
 It can be clearly seen that our method achieves competitive results as compared to existing methods in terms of mAP while considerably reducing the model size.
 More specifically, similar to SSGRL, we achieve the best mAP performance on VOC-2007 while reducing the number of parameters from 92.2 to 35.8 million.
 Moreover, ML-AGCN reaches the second-best mAP performance on MS-COCO and VG-500.
+However, as indicated in Table~\ref{table:coco-result} and Table~\ref{table:vg-results}, our method achieves the second-best performance on MS-COCO and VG-500.
+Specifically, ML-decoder~\citep{ml-decoder} and C-Tran~\citep{c-trans} outperform our approach by 1.2\% and 0.5\% in mAP on MS-COCO and VG-500.
+This slight difference in performance might be explained by the fact that ML-decoder and C-Tran incorporate a noticeably higher number of parameters, i.e., 51.3 and 120 million, respectively, against only 35.9 and 32.1 million for ML-AGCN.
+Consequently, our approach achieves comparable performance while necessitating around 30\% and 70\% less parameters than ML-decoder and C-Tran, respectively.
+Such results show that our approach can maintain competitive performance while considerably reducing the network as compared to the state-of-the-art.

-On MS-COCO, the proposed approach presents a slightly lower mAP as compared to ML-decoder with 86.9\% against 88.1\% but requires only 35.9 million parameters against 51.3.
-Similarly, ML-AGCN only registers a decrease of 0.5\% on VG-500 in terms of mAP as compared to the best-performing approach C-Tran with a considerably lower number of parameters (almost a quarter).
-Moreover, this is worth mentioning that ML-AGCN outperforms the ML-GCN~\citep{ml-gcn} baseline by 3.9\%, 6.3\%, and 0.5\% in terms of mAP while keeping a comparable number of parameters.
+It is also worth mentioning that ML-AGCN outperforms the ML-GCN~\citep{ml-gcn} baseline by 3.9\%, 6.3\%, and 0.5\% in terms of mAP on the MS-COCO, VG and VOC datasets, respectively, while keeping a comparable number of parameters.

+Moreover, for a fair comparison with this baseline, we re-train ML-GCN by replacing the original CNN backbone (ResNet101) with the same architecture used in our experiments, namely, TResNetM.
+The results that are reported in Table~\ref{table:coco-result}, Table~\ref{table:vg-results}, and Table~\ref{table:voc-results} show that ML-AGCN outperforms ML-GCN with a higher margin when using the same backbone, thereby confirming the relevance of the proposed adaptive graph convolution module.

 In addition, we also report that the obtained performance when including only one layer in the graph-subnet of ML-GCN~\citep{ml-gcn}, IML-GCN~\citep{iml-gcn} and ML-AGCN.
 The obtained results confirm the relevance of the proposed adaptive learning.
 In fact, it can be seen that our method outperforms existing graph-based methods under this setting.
 More specifically, ML-AGCN achieves an improvement of 5.7\% and 5.3\% in terms of mAP when compared to ML-GCN and IML-GCN, respectively, on the MS-COCO dataset.
 Similarly, on the VG-500 benchmark, a significant increase of 20.7\% is recorded in terms of mAP in comparison to IML-GCN.